Pairing around a Single Dirac Point: A Unifying View of Kohn-Luttinger Superconductivity in Chern Bands, Quarter Metals, and Topological Surface States: Stabilizing superconductivity in a single non-ideal Dirac cone

 We now discuss the prospects for experimental realizations.
 The Hamiltonian in Eq.~\ref{HwithBterm} describes the low-energy physics of lattice models such as the Qi-Wu-Zhang model~\cite{Qi2006} (see Appendix~\ref{QWZ}), which was recently realized on optical lattices~\cite{PhysRevResearch.5.L012006}.
 This model also represents one spin sector of the Bernevig-Hughes-Zhang model for the Quantum Spin Hall effect~\cite{bernevig2006quantum}.
 In fact, a topological phase transition between different Chern insulators can be realized by magnetically doping a quantum spin Hall insulator~\cite{doi:10.1126/science.1187485,doi:10.1126/science.1234414,PhysRevB.92.064520}.
 Such transitions have also been observed in multilayer graphene systems, and are sometimes adjacent to superconducting domes ~\cite{PhysRevLett.127.197701,PhysRevX.15.011045,Young2025}.

 As mentioned in the introduction, particularly relevant is the ``quarter metal'' phase of graphene-based materials, in which electrons form a valley- and spin-polarized metal which spontaneously breaks time-reversal symmetry~\cite{QuarterMetal2021}.
-The intra-valley superconductivity observed in rombohedral tetralayer graphene~\cite{ValleyPolarizedSC} could thus be driven by a similar mechanism (see Refs.~\cite{PhysRevB.111.174523,Devakul_2025,2025arXiv250700158R} for related theoretical work), especially since a $k$-dependent mass term $k^2 \sigma^z$ occurs in an effective two-band low-energy description of this system~\cite{Ghazaryan_2023}.
-The quarter metal phase in tetralayer graphene has however important differences with the model studied here: it has higher winding ($N=4$) around the Dirac point, and it has no inversion symmetry.
+The intra-valley superconductivity observed in rombohedral tetralayer graphene~\cite{ValleyPolarizedSC} could thus be driven by a similar mechanism (see Refs.~\cite{PhysRevB.111.174523,k8s3-dgfs,Devakul_2025,2025arXiv250700158R} for related theoretical work), especially since a $k$-dependent mass term $k^2 \sigma^z$ occurs in an effective two-band low-energy description of this system~\cite{Ghazaryan_2023}.
+The quarter metal phase in tetralayer graphene has however important differences with the model studied here: it has higher winding ($N=4$) around the Dirac point, and it has no inversion symmetry since it sits at the $K$ point.
 In the absence of inversion symmetry, another quadratic term is allowed which is responsible for trigonal warping ($k_+^2 \sigma^+ + k_-^2 \sigma^-$).
 This term spoils the condition $\epsilon_\vec{k} = \epsilon_{-\vec{k}}$ and one would thus need to consider beyond weak-coupling methods to study pairing in such systems.
+An additional complication when studying intravalley pairing at the K point is the fact the finite momentum of the Cooper pairs leads to a pair density wave phase~\cite{k8s3-dgfs}.